cybruGhost/Cubeapp/README.md

 ## ⚖️ License

-TheCubeTV is open-source and licensed under **GNU GPL v3**.
+TheCubeTV is open-source and licensed under **GNU GPL v4**.  use and distribute
-Use, modify, improve — all while respecting the community spirit.

 ---